 She said, "Justice suffers after 30 years because everything decays."

-June 21st, 2016: Prosecutors ask Banach to force Snuka to undergo mental health treatment.
+June 21st, 2016: Prosecutors ask Judge Banach to force Snuka to undergo mental health treatment.

-When Lorraine Salome, the older sister of Nancy Argentino, was reached by phone, she said she wasn’t surprised when she got the call informing her that the judge dismissed charges against Snuka.
+When Nancy Argentino’s older sister Lorraine Salome was reached by phone, she said she wasn’t at all surprised when she got the dreaded call informing her that the judge dismissed charges against the ex-wrestler.
 “We kind of expected it because there were so many ridiculous things going on with the defense.”
-She went on to describe Snuka’s incompetency defense as “a total act.”
+She went on to decry Snuka’s incompetency defense as "a total act."

-Kirwin, speaking about the prosecution publicly for the first time, also added, “Their case was doomed from the start.
+Kirwin, speaking about the prosecution publicly for the first time, also added, "Their case was doomed from the start.
 There is much that is not publicly known about this case.
-My client would have liked to clear his name, and there was never a doubt in my mind that he would have been acquitted by a jury if he’d been well enough to stand trial.”
+My client would have liked to clear his name, and there was never a doubt in my mind that a jury would have acquitted him if he’d been well enough to stand trial.”

 Jimmy Snuka – a Free Man, And Days Later, A Dead One